Respect – Responsibility – Resilience

 At St Edmund’s we have a clear Christian vision which is underpinned by the core values of respect, responsibility and resilience.
 There is a strong and active Christian presence on the governing body which helps to ensure that the school maintains a distinctive Christian ethos.

 At St Edmund’s Girls’ School we recognise that the personal development of students, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
-We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive and caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
+We therefore aim to provide an education that provides students with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive and caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.

 St Edmund’s Girls’ School is proud to be a Church of England Academy.
 Our vision is encapsulated in the phrase ‘inspired to achieve’ and expressed further as follows: